-With Valentine’s Day just around the corner, now’s the time for planning your fun and frugal celebrations for the day.
+With Valentine’s Day a few weeks away, now’s the time for planning your fun and frugal celebrations for the day.
 From extravagant plans to simple dinners, frugal Valentines ideas for kids and adults alike are easy to find.
 Some people don’t celebrate the “holiday” and some do; We celebrate every year at our house, with the whole family, and implement the Valentines ideas for kids I’ve come up with over the years.

 One of My Favorite Valentines Ideas for Kids – Make a Special Dinner

 For years we did a full Italian dinner on Valentine’s Day, complete with lasagna, garlic bread, salad and several varieties of chocolate.
 This year we’ll change things up by making a new recipe we found on the Internet and serving it with different side dishes than we usually have.
 We’ll cook together and eat together, saving tons of cash off of restaurant prices.